 Endoscopic sinus surgery has some more serious possible complications, which could affect your day-today life.
 These complications can affect the eye and the areas around it, or your brain and skull base.
 However, these are rare.
+The CT scans in figures 2 and 4 show how close the nasal sinuses are to the eye sockets and base of the brain.

-- A break in the bone between the nose and the eye socket: The sheet of bone between the nose and eye is paper-thin and can be damaged during surgery.
+A break in the bone between the nose and the eye socket

+The sheet of bone between the nose and eye is paper-thin and can be damaged during surgery.
 Chronic rhinosinusitis can also wear the bone away as it develops.
 The area around the eye may become bruised or swollen if the bone is cracked.
+This is uncommon.

+A watery eye

-This is uncommon. - A watery eye: The tear duct pathway runs in front of the cheek (maxillary) sinus.
+The tear duct pathway runs in front of the cheek (maxillary) sinus.
 This may be damaged during the surgery and can lead to a watery eye (known as epiphora).
+This is uncommon (less thanone out of 100 cases).

+Double vision

-This is uncommon (less than one out of 100 cases). - Double vision: Fat surrounding the eyeball can escape into the nose through a crack in the thin bone between the eye socket and the nose.
+Fat surrounding the eyeball can escape into the nose through a crack in the thin bone between the eye socket and the nose.
 The eye muscle can also be damaged.
-These can cause double vision until they heal, although this is very rare. - Bleeding into the eye socket: In roughly one out of 500 cases (0.2%), a small blood vessel in the nose can bleed into the eye socket.
+These can cause double vision until they heal, although this is very rare.

+Bleeding into the eye socket

+In roughly one out of 500 cases (0.2%), a small blood vessel in the nose can bleed into the eye socket.
 This makes the eye bulge forward.
 This can cause loss of vision in that eye if not treated quickly, as the blood puts pressure on the optic nerve (the nerve of vision).
 The surgeon can make a cut on the outer corner of the eye to relieve this pressure or may do this with an endoscope.
 In the long term, the scars from these cuts heal well.
-Direct damage to the optic nerve is possible, although loss of vision from sinus surgery is extremely rare. - Leakage of cerebrospinal fluid (CSF): If there is damage to the bone between the brain and the nose, a type of fluid cushioning the brain (called cerebrospinal fluid, or CSF) can leak into the nose.
+Direct damage to the optic nerve is possible, although loss of vision from sinus surgery is extremely rare.

+Leakage of cerebrospinal fluid (CSF)

+If there is damage to the bone between the brain and the nose, a type of fluid cushioning the brain (called cerebrospinal fluid, or CSF) can leak into the nose.
 This is rare and happens in (about one out of 1,000 cases).
 Sometimes the thin bone can be worn away as the disease develops, revealing the leak once the polyps or tissue are removed.

 If a leak is noticed during surgery, this can be repaired using either fat and tissue or manmade materials.
-If this happens, then you will need antibiotics in your vein and will be in hospital for more than one day.
+If this happens, you will need antibiotics in your vein and will be in hospital for more than one day.
 To help the area heal without another leak, you may need to avoid some physical positions and any activity that would make you strain.
 We may give you medication to soften your bowel movements if needed.
-Your surgeon will explain the aftercare to you in more detail if you have a cerebrospinal fluid leak, although these are very rare. - Meningitis: A cerebrospinal fluid leak can lead to meningitis.
+Your surgeon will explain the aftercare to you in more detail if you have a cerebrospinal fluid leak, although these are very rare.

+Meningitis

+A cerebrospinal fluid leak can lead to meningitis.
 This is swelling of the lining of the brain.
 Antibiotics will be needed if this happens.

+Complications of general anaesthetic

-• General anaesthetic: The operation is performed under general anaesthetic.
+The operation is usually performed under a general anaesthetic.
 Complications include blood clots in the legs (known as deep vein thrombosis) or lungs (known as pulmonary embolism), as well as heart attack, chest infection, stroke, and death.
 The pre-assessment team and anaesthetist will explain to you what happens during a general anaesthetic and any risks that may affect you.
 The document linked explains the common events and risks of a general anaesthetic.